-In Wallonia and the Brussels-Capital region, the dust emissions for the category 3B are calculated by using the Tier 1 emission factors coming from the EMEP/EEA Guidebook 2023 (chapter 3.B Manure management, table 3-5, p18) and the activity data from national and Walloon statistics.
+In Wallonia, the Tier 1 emission factors coming from the EMEP/EEA Guidebook 2023 (chapter 3.B Manure management, table 3-5, p18) and the Tier 2 emission factors are the same as those used in Flanders.
+The activity data come from national and Walloon statistics.

 In Flanders, since 2003 all newly-built stables for swine and poultry have to be constructed as low ammonia emission stables (AEA-stables).
 The Manure Bank inventories how many animals are housed in each type of AEA-stable, and this is done for each year.
 For each AEA-stable, as well as for 'traditional stables', an emission factor has been determined for ammonia, odour, PM{10} and $PM{2.5}$.
 The latter two are used to calculate the PM{10} and $PM{2.5}$ emissions from the submission 2023 on.
-The emission factors are included in Flemish Legislation: 'MER richtlijnen handboek landbouwdieren' (Environmental Impact assessment - guidebook for livestock - Flemish legislation) and can be found at the following link: https://omgeving.vlaanderen.be/sites/default/files/2021-10/20210201_RLB%20Landbouwdieren_bijlage%20emissiefactoren.pdf.
+The emission factors can also be found in the 'MER richtlijnen handboek landbouwdieren' (cfr.
+NH_3 emission factors).
 Not for all animal categories (e.g. horses) an emission factor is available in Flemish legislation.
-In those cases, the emission factor from the EMEP/EEA Guidebook 2023 has been used.
+In those cases, the emission factor from the EMEP/EEA Guidebook 2023 was used.

-To calculate the emissions of TSP we used the ratio between PM{10} and TSP from the EMEP/EEA Guidebook.
+To calculate the emissions of TSP we used the ratio between PM10 and TSP from the EMEP/EEA Guidebook.

 Emissions of $PM{2.5}$, PM{10} and TSP from 3B4giv (other poultry) are not estimated from 2007 on.
 Following a question raised by the review team, it was explained that in Flanders ducks and geese are no longer included in statistics by the Flemish Land Agency from 2007 on (see also 5.1.4.1 for more explanation on the livestock numbers), so emissions cannot be provided for these animal categories.
-The category 3B4giv however includes emissions from turkeys, to be consistent with Wallonia where emissions from turkeys cannot be reported separately.